-Among hospitals in the Richmond Catchment Area, hospitalizations decreased steadily for twelve weeks after reaching new all-time peaks in January.
-Hospitalizations have stayed relatively steady over the last few weeks.
-A more gradual decrease was observed for ICU hospitalizations and ventilator utilizations in the same time period.
+Among hospitals in the Richmond Catchment Area, Hospitalizations appear to have plateaued in early June.
+ICU hospitalizations and ventilator utilizations appear to be following the same trend.
 It is now clear that Fatalities peaked in January with totals not seen since January 2021 in both Richmond and Henrico, although they appear to have decreased since then.
 Data related to deaths can be subject to sizable amounts of lag.